appwebtech/EKS-Cluster-With-Terraform/README.md

 ![deployment](./images/image-8.png)

-And here we are nginx running.
-There appears to have been a parsing error of my YAML file to JSON due to a typo which actually is not there, but the application and service were created successfully.
+And here we have nginx running.
+There appears to have been a parsing error of my YAML file to JSON due to a typo which actually is not there as my YAML lint parsed my file without errors.
+Nevertheless the application and service were created successfully.

 ![deployment](./images/image-9.png)